-What Omid said is a faded memory but I understood from his tone of voice and facial gesture that I was doing something bad and I stopped doing it.
-We were in third grade and I was sitting on a concrete step in a tucked away corner of the school yard and watching the ants march in and out of a little hole.
-Neither of us expected him to be appalled.
-He from walking over to see what I was up to and I for showing him how I crushed some of the ants with my finger.
-The family name in my Iranian passport would take some effort to spell for the rest of my life and my brain is setup to process logic as well as compassion and ignores undefined and unexamined loyalty and social order, often unintentionally.
+What Omid said is a faded memory but I understood from his tone of voice and facial gesture that I was doing something bad and I stopped.
+We were in third grade in Tehran, Iran and I squished a couple of aunts as they were marching in and out of a little hole.
+Fast forward to my last year in high school, halfway around the world in the United States, Indianapolis.

+Another bunch of years went by and I was studying the application form for U.S. citizenship and I saw the question about name change.
+If the yes box was checked there was a line to put the new name!
+“It’s that easy to change my name?”
+I thought.
+The family name in my Iranian passport would take some effort to spell, especially on the phone, for the rest of my life and my brain is setup to process logic as well as compassion and ignores undefined and unexamined loyalty and social order, often unintentionally.
 Also by that age, 28, my character had been developing to seriously question patriarchy, and hierarchy in general.
-It’s noteworthy to mention that my father once in a discussion in our 1960s VW bug in Tehran just as we were approaching Ce-rah Takhte Tovos said to my mom, “You want me to take charge?
+It’s also noteworthy to mention that my father once in a discussion in our 1960s VW bug in Tehran just as we were approaching Ce-rah Takhte Tovos said to my mom, “You want me to take charge?
 Fine.
 I’ll assignee you the job of being in charge”.

-And my mother many years after I had become a U.S. citizen would say things like; Yes he’d give me his salary to manage the household — which she added to her income from midwifery practice and salary form working at the hospital — until he wanted saw something he had to have.
+In any case it simply made sense to choose a simple Persian name as it did to get the U.S. Citizenship, since going back to live in Iran had become less of a reality by then.
 That year I met someone over the phone whose surname was Omidian.
 I was with an Iranian-American friend and we both said, “What a nice name” about the same time.
 In Persian omid means hope.
 Used also for boys first name.
 There were other short and sweet names in Persian language that I could have chosen but a voice down from my guts, or where ever those clear inner voices come from, said; Choose Omid.

-A few days ago, almost fifty years since third grade, I sat down to to write my first story for Medium. — Incidentally today, the day I get to publish this story, coincides with the first anniversary of my mother’s passing.
-God bless Ma. — The image of Omid and I sitting on that corner had been in my mind and I thought maybe I’ll write about that but mainly tell how I never told anyone that choosing my last name had something to do with the kid I sat next to in the first grade.
-Also I didn’t anticipate remembering or rather realizing that Omid didn’t hang out with me anymore after that.
+A few days ago, almost fifty years since third grade, I sat down to to write my first story for Medium and the image of Omid and I sitting in the school yard along a thought that had been in my mind for few weeks: I’ve never written the story about how choosing my last name had something to do with the kid I sat next to in the first grade who also swiftly yet gently forbid me to squish aunts.